turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 `.forEach()`, `.map()`, `.find()`, `.filter()`, `.reduce()`

 These are known as *iterator methods* and they each have their own uses and behaviors.
-They were all built into the JavaScript language with a `for` loop!
+They were all written into the JavaScript language with a `for` loop!

 During your time in Mod 1, we'd like you to **only** use `for` loops when you need to iterate over an array.
 This is not to needlessly make your life harder.
-The main reason for this request is so that the logic that is applied during each step of the loop must be written explicitly by you, instead of letting the architects of those methods do that work for you.
+The main reason for this request is so that the logic that is applied during each step of the loop must be written explicitly by you, instead of letting the architects of those iterator methods do that work for you.
 Also, it's not unlikely that in a different language you work in on the job, you won't have such handy methods available.
 Everything in Mod 1 can be completed with your pal `for` loop!
 You will get lessons and then extensive practice and experience with the iterator methods in Mods 2-4.
 </section>

 <section class="call-to-action">